 A. ALLOWABLE WORK HOURS

 Overtime is defined as work in excess of 40 hours per week.
-Student employees may work a maximum of 40 hours per week during vacation periods as defined previously.
+Student employees may work a maximum of 25 hours per week during the academic year, and a maximum of 35 hours during the winter and summer sessions.
 Student employees in Student Group A, B, C and D titles (see Section V.C.) are non-exempt under the Fair Labor Standards Act (FLSA), and may NOT be scheduled to work or be paid overtime.
 If a student employee inadvertently works over 40 hours in a week, the student employee must be compensated at the rate of one and one-half times the regular rate of pay for cash payment for each hour worked over 40 hours.

 C. CONCURRENT EMPLOYMENT

-- A student who holds 1 or more campus jobs must schedule work such that the total number of hours is less than 30 per week while school is in session and 40 hours per week during vacation periods.
+- A student who holds 1 or more campus jobs must schedule work such that the total number of hours is at or less then 25 hours per week during the academic year, and a maximum of 35 hours during the winter and summer sessions.
 Hours over 40 reported in a work week will be distributed on a percentage method between positions.

 - Students may hold a FWS position and a GSE position.
-The combined total of hours worked cannot exceed 30 hours per week.
-When classes are not in session the total hours worked may not exceed 40 hours per week.
+The combined total of hours worked cannot exceed 25 hours per week during the academic year, and a maximum of 35 hours during the winter and summer sessions.
 For students that have more than one FWS position, total earnings may not exceed the FWS award amount for ALL FWS positions.
 In addition, an original FWS authorization form must be completed for each FWS position.
 Please call the Office of Scholarships and Financial Aid FWS Office, for more details.

 - Graduate students may, in some cases, hold an assistantship and a student wage position.
 This position can be either GSE or FWS.
 Earnings must be processed via a Supplemental Compensation form through the Graduate College.
 For more details, please refer to the Graduate College Employment Information and Procedures Manual for Graduate Assistantships/Associateships and Supplemental Compensation.